boisgera/CDIS/Probabilités I/Probabilité I.md

 # Exercices

 ## Propriétés élémentaires {.question #propelem}
-A partir de la [définition de la probabilité](#defproba) Démontrer les propriétés suivantes :
+A partir de la [définition de la probabilité](#defproba), démontrer les propriétés suivantes :

  1. $\forall\, A \in \A$, $\P(A) \in [0,1]$ et $\P(A^c)= 1-\P(A)$.
  2. $\forall\, A,B \in \A$, $A \subset B \Rightarrow \P(A) \leq \P(B)$.